andreasneuber/selenium-ide-alternative-approach/README.md

 Readme in that repo has further details how to set it up.

 ## Usage - Run tests in Browser
-- Install Chrome Browser extension
+- Install the Selenium IDE extension for Chrome Browser
 - Open the `Sample-Project.side` project in tests/ folder
 - Press the Execute button